-CPT/HCPC Code Description Reimbursable Clinician(s) Applicable Guidelines \$9445 Patient education, not LPC MAPPS is a Medicaid adolescent pregnancy prevention program whose services are as follows: otherwise classified, non- LMFT Individual Sessions: Face-to-face educational/counseling session to assist reproductive age patients in making physician Certified Health informed decisions about family planning and appropriate usage of birth control methods. provider, individual per Educator All documentation must contain the content in the individual or group session form along with a narrative description where the documentation of the session must support time billed and points session, per 15 minutes.
-Registered Nurse discussed.
-Individual sessions may be provided to the patient or the patient's parent.
-Nurse Practitioner The procedure code billed should also be used at least every six months to review the assessment/case plan (progress report/needs assessment).
+CPT/HCPC Code Description Reimbursable Clinician(s) Applicable Guidelines S9445 Patient education, not LPC MAPPS is a Medicaid adolescent pregnancy prevention program whose services are as follows: otherwise classified, non- LMFT Individual Sessions: • Face-to-face educational/counseling session to assist reproductive age patients in making physician provider, Certified Health Educator informed decisions about family planning and appropriate usage of birth control methods.
+All documentation must contain the content in the individual or group session form along with a individual per session, per 15 Registered Nurse narrative description where the documentation of the session must support time billed and points discussed. minutes.
+Nurse Practitioner Individual sessions may be provided to the patient or the patient's parent.
+The procedure code billed should also be used at least every six months to review the assessment/case plan (progress report/needs assessment).
 Clinical Nurse Specialist Individual sessions do not require evidence-based curricula.
 S9446 Patient education not otherwise classified, non- Certified Nurse Midwife South Carolina Medicaid will provide reimbursement for a maximum of 16 hours or 64 units (a unit being each 15-minute increment of time billed) of individual sessions each state fiscal year for each patient.
-Verification with other insurance carriers should be made at the site level. physician provider, group per session, per LISW-Advanced Practice Modifier FP must be appended to both individual and group education code(s), upon billing for individual sessions of patient education and for the screening.
+Verification with other insurance carriers should be made at the site level. physician provider, group per session, per 15 minutes.
+LISW-Advanced Practice LISW-CP Modifier FP must be appended to both individual and group education code(s), upon billing for individual sessions of patient education and for the screening.
 In addition, modifier U1 must be appended with modifier FP when rendering individual sessions.
-15 minutes.
-LISW-CP LMSW under the supervision of an LISW-CP Licensed Bachelor Social Worker under the supervision of an LISW-CP (verification Group Sessions: Face-to-face consultation designed to assist reproductive age patients in making informed decisions regarding family planning and voluntary utilization of appropriate birth control methods, preventing unwanted or unintended pregnancies.
+13 minutes.
+LISW-CP LISW-CP Licensed Bachelor Social Worker under the supervision of an LISW-CP (verification Group Sessions: Face-to-face consultation designed to assist reproductive age patients in making informed decisions regarding family planning and voluntary utilization of appropriate birth control methods, preventing unwanted or unintended pregnancies.
 Group size is defined as at least two (2) patients, but not more than fifteen (15).
 Groups larger than 15 patients are not billable as Medicaid services.
 Group sessions must last a minimum of 45 continuous minutes and must address at least five documentation points plus the patient's response from the documentation points list.